zonender/react-redux-webpack2-starter/README.md

 01. ) Create a folder called src/store

-01. ) In the src/store folder create the file src/store/configureStore.js, now we can configure our redux store by adding the following code in it:
+01. ) In the src/store folder create the file src/store/configureStore.js, now we can configure our redux store by adding the following code in it, when creating a store it is useful to define a function that configures the store, this way we can call this function in our application entry point, this way the store is configured when the app starts up:

     ```
     import {createStore} from 'redux';